rtCamp/docs.rtcamp.com/rtbiz/core/dev/dashboard/index.md

 ##### `rtbiz_add_dashboard_widgets()`

-Add all the dashboard widget here as a metaboz on the dashboard page.
+Add all the dashboard widget here as a metabox on the dashboard page.

 ``` php
 @uses Rtbiz_Dashboard_get_redux_settings() - rtBiz core.
 Get redux settings for label.